$ 1,009,137 raised 2,759 donors

 • Establishing an emergency financial assistance fund to help students stay enrolled and succeed at Western, especially in times of unexpected hardship or disability-related barriers.

 The Disability Outreach Center is funded solely through student fees, and all funding goes to disability affinity programming and student employee wages.
-No professional staff salaries are funded through student fees.
-Although the second oldest, the DOC is the least funded department in the Centers for Student Access, Community, and Intercultural Engagement.
 We need your support to grow and best serve disabled students.

 Disabled students make up 21% of the student population at Western.
 Disabled students make tremendous accomplishments in scholarship, art, and beyond while navigating disability-related barriers and challenging experiences in their lives.
 Disabled students have identified challenges that pose barriers to their personal well-being and academic success.
 Disabled students face a significant gap in retention and graduate rates.
 Disabled students at Western also experience rates of basic needs, housing, and financial aid insecurity significantly higher than the overall rate.
 Disabled students also report struggles with finding connection or community.
 Disabled students of all identities, backgrounds, and experiences deserve accessibility, equity, inclusion, belonging, and support.
 Through building community, providing education and outreach, and engaging in advocacy, the Disability Outreach Center strives for change by working to address barriers and promoting equitable access to all aspects of education and university life.
 The DOC uses your donations to help alleviate some of these challenges.